 Premise: A computer programmer stumbles upon an illicit program in a computer game that she was testing.
 She’s on the run away from the lethal people who are after her and the disk.

 Reaction: I actually liked watching this when I was younger.
 This was not about the technology about what’s on an A: drive floppy disk that could only contain less than 300 megabytes of memory.
-The movie covers itself up with not explaining the movie.
+The movie covers itself up by not explaining the movie.

 virtual reality machinery and 3D printing